TroniusGaming/yapi/WSRequests.md

 ---

+### cancel-exit

+Cancel a pending user close

+#### Parameters

+No request parameters required.

+#### Return Value

+Does not return anything (null)

+---

 ### chat

-Post a message in chat [request is unavailable if player is locked in UserLock or Blocked or Handpay or LockProvider or LockHost or System or Closing]
+Post a message in chat [request is unavailable if player is locked in UserLock or UserClose or Blocked or Handpay or LockProvider or LockHost or System or SystemClose]

 #### Parameters